eafit-apolo/apolo-users/docs/source/gettingstarted/configure_vpn.rst

     p   vpnc                              - Cisco-compatible VPN client
     p   vpnc:i386                         - Cisco-compatible VPN client
     p   vpnc-scripts                      - Network configuration scripts for VPNC and OpenConnect
-    $
+    $ sudo apt install network-manager-vpnc-gnome

-Once the correct package is installed according to your distribution, we proceed to configure the VPN client.
+Once the correct package is installed according to your distribution, you can proceed to configure the VPN client.

 .. warning::